Zeta Pegasi: Properties

 This star has a stellar classification of B8 V, which identifies it as a large B-type main sequence star that is generating energy through the nuclear fusion of hydrogen at its core.
 The radius of this star is about four times that of the Sun.
-It is a slowly pulsating B star that varies slightly in luminosity with a period of 22.952±0.804 hours, completing 1.04566 cycles per day.
+In 2007, John H. Goebel showed that Zeta Pegasi is a variable star, using data obtained from Gravity Probe B. It is a slowly pulsating B star that varies slightly in luminosity with a period of 22.952±0.804 hours, completing 1.04566 cycles per day.
 Zeta Pegasi is about 120 million years old and is rotating rapidly with a projected rotational velocity in the range of 140 to 210 km/s.
 The effective temperature of its outer envelope is around 12300 K, giving it the characteristic blue-white glow of a B-type star.

 Zeta Pegasi has been examined for infrared excess that may indicate the presence of circumstellar matter, but none was found.
 This star does have two optical companions.
 The first is a magnitude 11.6 star at an angular separation of 68 arcseconds along a position angle of 139°, as of 1997.
 The second is an 11th magnitude star at a separation of 177 arcseconds with a position angle of 5°.
 Zeta Pegasi is not known to be a member of a stellar association.